argoproj/argo-workflows/docs/cli/argo_server.md

       --configmap string                     Name of K8s configmap to retrieve workflow controller configuration (default "workflow-controller-configmap")
-      --event-operation-queue-size int       how many events operations that can be queued at once (default 16) --event-worker-count int               how many event workers to run (default 4) -h, --help                                 help for server
+      --event-operation-queue-size int       how many events operations that can be queued at once (default 16) --event-worker-count int               how many event workers to run (default 4) --extra-files-dir string               Value to serve files from a specified directory.
+Defaults no serve.
+  -h, --help                                 help for server
       --hsts                                 Whether or not we should add a HTTP Secure Transport Security header.
 This only has effect if secure is enabled. (default true)
       --log-format string                    The formatter to use for logs.
 One of: text|json (default "text")